Volument data model

 Take any modern book about marketing, and you get to know the concept of “marketing funnel” or “conversion funnel” where people go through a series of steps before taking action:

-While the names of the steps can vary, this classic AIDA funnel has proven its worth across the decades.
+While the names of the steps can vary, this generic AIDA funnel has proven its worth across the decades.
+It can be applied for all businesses, because ultimately they all want the same: they want to build something people actually want so they can get more conversions as a result.

 The AIDA model changes the way you do analytics.
 You no longer need to handpick custom metrics that are specific to your business.
 You no longer need to build a custom infrastructure or hire dedicated people to deal with your “unique” requirements.